Canon M3 vs Leica S Typ 007

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the S Typ 007 emerges as the winner of the match-up (17 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the S Typ 007 is the clear winner of the contest (18 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M3 and the Leica S Typ 007 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the M3 and the S Typ 007 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.